RussellAbraham/lotide/README.md

 ## Functions

+### `assertArraysEqual(arr1, arr2)`

+- Description: Compares two arrays and logs a message indicating whether they are equal or not.
+- Parameters:
+  - `arr1` (Array): The first array to compare.
+  - `arr2` (Array): The second array to compare.
+- Returns: None.

+### `assertEqual(actual, expected)`

+- Description: Compares two values and logs a message indicating whether they are equal or not.
+- Parameters:
+  - `actual` (any): The actual value.
+  - `expected` (any): The expected value.
+- Returns: None.

+### `assertObjectsEqual(actual, expected)`

+- Description: Compares two objects for equality and prints an assertion message.
+- Parameters:
+  - `actual` (Object): The actual object to compare.
+  - `expected` (Object): The expected object to compare against.
+- Returns: void

+### `countLetters(string)`

+- Description: Counts the occurrences of each letter in a string.
+- Parameters:
+  - `string` (string): The input string to count the letters.
+- Returns: An object with letters as keys and their respective counts as values.

+### `countOnly(allItems, itemsToCount)`

+- Description: Counts the occurrences of specific items in an array based on a provided criteria.
+- Parameters:
+  - `allItems` (Array): The array of items to be counted.
+  - `itemsToCount` (Object): The object specifying the items to count and their criteria.
+- Returns: An object containing the counts of the specified items.

+### `each(obj, iterator, context)`

+- Description: Iterates over elements of an object or array, calling the iterator function for each element.
+Supports arrays, array-like strings, and generic objects.
+- Parameters:
+  - `obj` (Object|Array|String): The object or array to iterate over.
+  - `iterator` (Function): The iterator function to call for each element.
+  - `context` (Object) (optional): The context object to use as `this` inside the iterator function.
+- Returns: void

+### `eqArrays(arr1, arr2)`

+- Description: Compares two arrays for equality.
+- Parameters:
+  - `arr1` (Array): The first array to compare.
+  - `arr2` (Array): The second array to compare.
+- Returns: `true` if the arrays are equal, `false` otherwise.

+### `eqObjects(object1, object2)`

+- Description: Checks if two objects have identical keys with identical values.
+- Parameters:
+  - `object1` (Object): The first object to compare.
+  - `object2` (Object): The second object to compare.
+- Returns: Returns true if both objects have identical keys with identical values, otherwise false.

 ### `findKey(object, callback)`

 - Description: Searches for a key in an object based on the callback function's return value.